-- There exist many real and important dangers as well as prospects for present day AI, and it is important to distinguish between fact and fiction1.
+- There exist many real and important dangers as well as prospects for present day AI, and it is important to distinguish between fact and fiction.

 - Therefore, AI researchers and experts have a responsibility to promote understanding of their field within the general public with accessible writing.

-- There are not sufficient efforts by AI researchers and experts to do this sort of writing, and we are qualified and positioned to do it well.
+- There are not sufficient efforts by AI researchers and experts to do this sort of writing, and having a platform such as ours is useful to make this happen more.

 Who are you

 The site is currently co-run by two people:

 - Andrey Kurenkov: the site’s creator, lead editor, and occasional contributor of news coverage and editorials.
 Andrey has BS Computer Science and Electrical Engineering degrees from Georgia Tech, and is currently a graduate student at Stanford where he studies and is doing research in AI.
 He likes writing blog posts about miscellaneous topics and has written several long-form educational posts about AI.

 - Jacky Liang: co-site runner and lead editor, and contributing author of news coverage and editorials.
 He has a BS degree in Electrical Engineering and Computer Science from UC Berkeley.
 Currently a PhD student at Carnegie Mellon University’s Robotics Institute, Jacky studies how to make robots more useful and reliable by combining methods in model-based planning and experience-based learning.